ArcaneAlloy/Simulation/README.md

 # Simulation
 A simulation based on 4 traits and numerous specializations.
-Fairly well balanced as each simulation can lead to different results.\n
+Fairly well balanced as each simulation can lead to different results.
-Simulation is based around food, a limited resource that determines both reproduction and survial.\n Traits determine different base stats for each unit.\n Each unit also has a chance to be specialized upon creation, which determines specific behaviors.
+Simulation is based around food, a limited resource that determines both reproduction and survival.
+Traits determine different base stats for each unit.
+Each unit also has a chance to be specialized upon creation, which determines specific behaviors.
 Traits:
   The first trait, at traits[0], is aggressiveness.
 This trait determines placement in the que for food, as in a unit with high aggressiveness